run-ai/docs/docs/Researcher/cli-reference/runai-submit-dist-pytorch.md

 ## Description

+:octicons-versions-24: Version 2.10 and later.

-Submit a Distributed Training (MPI) Run:ai Job to run.
+Submit a distributed Pytorch training run:ai job to run.

 !!!
 Note
-    To use distributed training you need to have installed the Kubeflow MPI Operator as specified [here](../../../admin/runai-setup/cluster-setup/cluster-prerequisites/#distributed-training-via-kubeflow-mpi)
+    To use distributed training you need to have installed the < insert pytorch operator here > as specified < insert pre-requisites link here >.

 Syntax notes: